ShivalikaGoel/Moksha-Mobile-App/README.md

 # Moksha
-In today’s world of extreme  competition, work load, exam stress, people often suffer from elevated stress levels.
-According to the World Health Organization (WHO), 1 in 13 globally suffers from anxiety.
-Moreover, Nearly 150 million Indians need mental health care services but less than 30 million are seeking care, according to the National Mental Health Survey.
-Mental health includes emotional , psychological, and social well-being.
-It affects how we think, feel, and act.
-It also helps determine how we handle stress, relate to others, and make choices.
-So,our aim is to  create a technically sound solution that will help people overcome stress and anxiety by channelising their negative energy.
+Moksha is an android application which consist of zen games and a chat bot that help people overcome stress and anxiety by channelising their negative energy.
+## Screenshots: